Endmilitarycoup2021/coup2021/index.md

 ## Welcome

 We will here update the news from Myanmar military coup.
-Our goal to bring all the  news related with military coup in Myanmar.
+Our goal is to bring all the news related with military coup in Myanmar.
 We will try to rate the news with credibilty scores to fight against rumors and prevent uncontrollable fear among civilians.
 We support the weak against the powerful junta for justice.
 We are all one and together.